permalik/archive_ui/content/page/about/index.md

 scripting or Ansible.

 ## Independent Experience
-I'm actively working on interpreters and compilers, from-scratch operating systems, a 2D game, dronecraft flight software, Nix environments, various automation, and integrations with local servers and PCs.
+I'm actively working on a desktop application, interpreters and compilers, from-scratch operating systems, a 2D game, dronecraft flight software, Nix environments, various automation, and integrations with local servers and PCs.

 ## Homelab
 ### Hardware
 My preferred machine is a MacBookAir.
-I mostly program within an Orb Stack virtualized NixOS environment but step out into the standard system for circumstances such as C# development.
+I mostly program within a linux virtual machine but step out into the standard system for gui-dependent applications.
 I run an Ubuntu CI server on a minipc.
-I also have proper desktop currently running NixOS; it badly needs updated hardware and configured to boot Fedora, NixOS, and Windows.
+I also have proper desktop running Windows that I use for 2D game development.

-I use a legend-less, split Kinesis Advantage 360 at home and various other QWERTY keyboards (typically 65%) when I'm out.
+I use a legend-less, split Kinesis Advantage 360 at home and various other 65% keyboards when I'm out.

 ### Software
-My development environment is fractured between Neovim, Zed, and JetBrains depending on the project and how I'm feeling.
+I primarily drive Neovim.
+I might pick up Zed or JetBrains depending on the project and how I'm feeling.

-I gather and retain information using a consistent pipeline: catch ideas using quick sticky-note-like notes or from handwritten notes, aggregate ideas within a single markdown page in an Obsidian vault, shape ideas in Scrivener, then compose the ideas into a full, cogent thought.
-The product is written as markdown and posted to my personal site.
+I capture and organize all ideas in Obsidian, shape them in Scrivener, and post the fully-realized thoughts in a static Hugo site.

 ## FOSS
 I'm eager to start contributing to a number of projects but have not as of yet.
-I plan to keep building personal projects to first get better with my tools before branching out.

 ## Academic Experience
 I am self-teaching Algebra to prepare for Calculus.
 I am also completing classes with partners of Western Governors University, working toward my Bachelor of Science in Computer Science.

 ## Personal Hobbies
-I consistently engage in different types of fitness such as yoga, swimming, cycling, calisthenics, weight-lifting, and bouldering.
-I enjoy playing guitar, learning new spoken languages, and reading both fiction and non-fiction.
+I'm always up to something.
+Might be fitness such as yoga, swimming, cycling, calisthenics, weight-lifting, or bouldering, playing guitar, learning new spoken languages, or reading.